The Hawthorns

-The Hawthorns is an all-seater football stadium in West Bromwich, West Midlands, England, with a capacity of 26,688.
+The Hawthorns is an all-seater football stadium in West Bromwich, in the Black Country borough of Sandwell, West Midlands, England, with a capacity of 27,087.
 It has been the home of Championship club West Bromwich Albion since 1900, when it became the sixth ground to be used by the club.
 The Hawthorns was the first Football League ground to be built in the 20th century, opening in September 1900 after construction work took only 4 months.
-The official record attendance at The Hawthorns stands at 64,815, set in 1937.
+The official record attendance at The Hawthorns stands at 64,815, set in March 1937.

-Alongside being the home of West Bromwich Albion for over 120 years, The Hawthorns has also hosted a number of England internationals, as well as two FA Cup semi-finals.
+Alongside being the home of West Bromwich Albion for over 125 years, The Hawthorns has also hosted a number of England internationals, as well as two FA Cup semi-finals.
 At an altitude of 551 ft, it is the highest ground above sea level of all Premier League and Football League clubs.

 Previous grounds

 During the early years of the club, West Bromwich Albion led something of a nomadic existence, playing at five different grounds in a 22-year period.
 Their first ground was Cooper's Hill, which the club occupied from 1878 to 1879.
 From 1879 to 1881 they played at Dartmouth Park, although they may also have alternated between there and Cooper's Hill during this period.
 Albion's third ground was Bunn's Field, also known as The Birches, where they played for a single season in 1881–82.
 With a capacity of 1500–2000, it was their first enclosed ground, allowing the club to charge an entrance fee for the first time.
 The increasing popularity of football led the well-established West Bromwich Dartmouth Cricket Club to rent their Four Acres ground to Albion from 1882 to 1885, but they quickly outgrew their new home and soon needed to move again.
 Albion's tenure of Stoney Lane, from 1885 to 1900, was arguably the most successful period in the club's history, as the club won the FA Cup twice and were runners-up three times.